PatPatKittyKat/SLP-website/README.md

 [Link to webpage](https://www.google.com)

 For now, the above link only takes you to Google's homepage.
-Will update with proper link once this project is complete and the domain name and host server are purchased.
+Will update with the proper link once the domain name and host server are purchased.